alexa-games/litexa/docs/book/expressions.md

 ## DEPLOY Variables

-DEPLOY variables are a type of memory storage variable that you can define as part of your Litexa configuration to exist at compilation time.
-They can be used like the other types of variables, but can also be used in [`when` statements](/reference/#when) and [file exclusion statements](/reference/#exclude-file).
+DEPLOY variables are a type of memory storage variable that are references to static properties of a `DEPLOY` object defined under a deployment target.
+They are readable during compilation as well as runtime, and can be used to manage target-specific skill behavior.

 To define DEPLOY variables, add a `DEPLOY` object in your deployment targets like so: